anpatton/lrboost/doc/index.rst

    >>> 0.512
    >>> 0.933

 The linear and non-linear models are both fit in the ``fit()`` method and used to then predict on any new data.
-Because lrboost is a very slightly modified scklearn class, you can hyperparameter tune the tree model as you would normally.
+Because lrboost is a very slightly modified scikit-learn class, you can hyperparameter tune the tree model as you would normally.

 * ``predict(X)`` returns an array-like of final predictions with an option for ``predict(X, detail=True)``
 * ``predict_dist(X)`` provides probabilistic predictions associated with ``NGBoost`` or ``XGBoost-Distribution`` as the non-linear estimators.